apapiu/apapiu.github.io/_posts/2015-01-07-first-post.md

 - how _certain_ are you about the expected value the number of armies you have remaining?
 In other words how big of a role does luck play in the game?
 In other words what's the variance of the random variable number of armies remaining.
 - what order should you attack the territories in?

 We could do the markov chain aprroach again but let's try something else instead.
 Our approach, while not necessarily the most precise but is certainly the most natural: just roll the corresponding dice over and over again and see what the outcomes are.
 Luckily computers can generate ([pseudo](https://en.wikipedia.org/wiki/Pseudorandom_number_generator)) random rolls of dice so we don't have to do this ourselves.
-Here's a function `Rolls` written in R that simulates a battle netween a number of attacking armies `atarm` here versus a number of defending armies called `defarm` and stops when either one player or the other runs out of pieces for the spefici territory.
-For example `Rolls(20, 7)`
+Here's a function `Rolls` written in R that simulates a battle netween a number of attacking armies `atarm` here versus a number of defending armies called `defarm` and stops when either one player or the other runs out of pieces for the specific territory.
+Below I run the 14 versus 12 armies battle a few times.
+The first `[1] 1 0` means the attacker is left with one army after and the defender with 0.
+As you can see even from these random examples, there is a lot of variability.
+To get a better sense of the variance we'll basically write some code to repeat the `Rolls(14, 12)` function a whole bunch of times (100000 times to be precise) and then look at the distribution of how many armies the attacker is left with.

 {% highlight r %}
 > Rolls(14, 12)